Anastasia-Nayita/connect4/README.md

 ![Connect four Demo](demo.gif)

 ## Synopsis
-A simple connect four game built with HTML, CSS, and JS.
+A classic connect four game built with HTML, CSS, and JS.
 The objective of the game is to be the first to form a horizontal, vertical, or diagonal line of four of one's own discs.
 Connect Four is a solved game.
 The first player can always win by playing the right moves.